muludag/AutoMouseClicker/README.md

 # AutoMouseClicker
-Auto clicker on selected coordinate by random delay
+Auto mouse click clicks on a selected coordinate using a random delay if needed by the user